daniel-j-h/bundesrecht-scraper/README.md

 # bundesrecht-scraper

-Github Action based scraper to capture all changes to Bundesrecht via gesetze-im-internet.de
+Github Action based scraper to capture changes to Bundesrecht at [gesetze-im-internet.de](https://www.gesetze-im-internet.de/).

+This repository contains a Github Action that runs on a daily basis and scrapes the publicly available Bundesrecht.
+The scraper then commits the changes (if there are any) to this repository, so that analysis over time is possible.